 2. Conventional Loan

-If you’re applying for a conventional loan from private mortgage lenders, you may need to pay around $335 to $450 for the appraisal.
+If you’re applying for a conventional loan from a private California mortgage lender, you may need to pay around $335 to $450 for the appraisal.
 Private lenders require a basic checklist and the evaluation process is straightforward.

 3. FHA Loan

 FHA and government-backed loans have specific requirements, which is why the appraisal costs can be a bit higher.
 On average, you can expect to pay anywhere between $400 and $1,000 for a home appraisal in California if you’re applying for an FHA or USDA loan.